Table of Contents

 A Record

 Note – Whenever NSLOOKUP queries the domain name, it returns a non-authoritative answer.
 Non-authoritative DNS servers are recursive or caching DNS servers.
 It does not store the primary DNS records for domains.
-Rather it stores the cached DNS responses.
+Rather, it stores the cached DNS responses.

 Copyright reasons hide some domains.
 You can easily find different domains or your target domain to get the domain name records.